 Helpshift supports in-app chat and FAQs for Mac and Windows desktop applications.
 For instructions on implementing the Helpshift SDK into desktop applications, see our developer documentation: Getting Started with Mac OS Getting Started with Windows 10 While Helpshift doesn’t have a native SDK for Windows Phones and Kindle, you can provide support on those devices […]

 Please note: your review URLs must initially be added by a member of your team and are not automatically generated.
 To access your Review URL to invite web users to review your app, proceed as follows: 1.
-Navigate to the Settings page by clicking the Settings icon in the navigation bar 2.
-Scroll down to […]
+Navigate to the Settings page, then scroll down to the App Settings area and select the app you’d like […]

 When resolving an Issue, you can use the ‘Send Review Request’ function to prompt your user to review your app in the app store before the Issue is closed.
 Please note the following: This functionality is only available for in-app communications, and not for web and email The Issue must still be open You must […]